Stocking your food pantry is easy if you have all the money in the world. However, stocking your pantry on a budget can be a little tricky.

 7 of the Best Pantry Staples on a Budget

-The best pantry essentials for a budget are foods that are low-cost, but high-quality.
+The best pantry essentials for a budget are low-cost but high-quality foods.
 These items may be in your fridge or your cabinet.

 We eat eggs for breakfast, lunch, and dinner!